Error handling

 - Exceptions: Usage of

-with dynamic variable names.
+declare -nandevalwith dynamic variable names.

 - Exceptions: Usage of